 The Commission and its actions are influenced by a multitude of factors.
 These factors are constantly evolving and will most likely change over the time period of this Strategic Plan.
-However, the most pressing factors affecting the Commission today are climate-induced changes to the ocean environment, fisheries, and coastal communities; changing ocean conditions, resource allocation, the quality and quantity of scientific information; competing ocean uses; a growing demaneed to address ecosystem functions; and interactions between fisheries and protected species. - The Strategic Plan, through its goals and broad objectives, will seek to address each of these issues over the next five years.
+However, the most pressing factors affecting the Commission today are the state of the marine environment, fisheries, and coastal communities; resource allocation; the quality and quantity of scientific information; competing ocean uses; a growing need to address ecosystem functions; and interactions between fisheries and protected species.
+The Strategic Plan, through its goals and broad objectives, will seek to address each of these issues over the next five years.